 Some of Smith’s ideas are testimony to his breadth of imagination.
 Today, vouchers and school choice programs are touted as the latest reform in public education.
 But Adam Smith addressed the issue more than two hundred years ago:

 Were the students upon such charitable foundations left free to choose what college they liked best, such liberty might contribute to excite some emulation among different colleges.
 A regulation, on the contrary, which prohibited even the independent members of every particular college from leaving it, and going to any other, without leave first asked and obtained of that which they meant to abandon, would tend very much to extinguish that emulation.7

 Smith’s own student days at Oxford (1740–1746), whose professors, he complained, had “given up altogether even the pretense of teaching,” left him with lasting disdain for the universities of Cambridge and Oxford.

 Smith’s writings are both an inquiry into the science of economics and a policy guide for realizing the wealth of nations.
 Smith believed that economic development was best fostered in an environment of free competition that operated in accordance with universal “natural laws.”
 Because Smith’s was the most systematic and comprehensive study of economics up until that time, his economic thinking became the basis for classical economics.
 And because more of his ideas have lasted than those of any other economist, some regard Adam Smith as the alpha and the omega of economic science.

-Russ Roberts and Mike Munger on How Adam Smith Can Change Your Life.
-EconTalk Podcast, Oct.
-2014.
+Russ Roberts and Michael Munger on How Adam Smith Can Change Your Life, an EconTalk podcast, October 13, 2014.

-Timeline of Smith's life at the Online Library of Liberty.
-PDF.
+The Scottish Enlightenment Collection at the Online Library of Liberty.